Saint Francis High School (Saint Francis, Minnesota): Athletics

 There are many different sports offered at Saint Francis High School for both boys and girls, at the varsity and junior varsity levels.
 In the fall, cross country, football and soccer are offered for boys, while volleyball, tennis, soccer and cross country are offered for girls sports.
 In the winter, girls sports include basketball, dance team, gymnastics, and hockey.
 Winter boys' sports include basketball, hockey, and wrestling.
 Boys sports offered in the spring are golf, baseball, track and field, and tennis.
 In the spring, girls have the opportunity to participate in softball, golf and track and field.
 The high school was previously a part of the North Suburban Conference but transitioned into the Mississippi 8 Conference in 2013.

 Book bans

 Saint Francis High School and ISD 15 made state and national news in 2024 and 2025 for their controversial book ban policies.
 In November 2024, the school board passed a policy stating that new book acquisitions have to be filtered through conservative rating site Book Looks (affiliated with Moms for Liberty), and that any title with a Book Looks rating of three or more will be removed if a parent files a request.
 Per MPR News and the Minnesota Reformer, this could include books like Elie Wiesel's Night, Kurt Vonnegut's Slaughterhouse-Five, or Maya Angelou's I Know Why the Caged Bird Sings.
 As of March 2025, the school district's union and the American Civil Liberties Union have both filed lawsuits challenging the book ban policies.

+In June 2025, the school board settled the lawsuits by returning previously banned books to school libraries, as well as agreeing to reverse the policy regarding Book Looks.